Remember the days when your head barely hit the pillow, and you were out like a light?

 - You temporarily stop breathing during sleep.

 There are several snoring treatments available.
-These range from treating underlying causes, such as obesity or allergies, through to using oral appliances and limiting alcohol at night.
+These range from treating underlying causes, such as obesity or allergies, to using oral appliances and limiting alcohol at night.

 For more severe cases of snoring, we may consider referring you to an ear, nose and throat (ENT) surgeon.